 IT IS COMPLETELY ACHIEVABLE.

 A simple life is completely achievable.
 My family stands as living proof.
 We were just your typical family of four living in the suburbs accumulating as much stuff as our income and credit cards would allow.
 Then, we found minimalism.
-We have embraced an intentional lifestyle of living with less and will never go back to the way life was before.
+We have embraced minimalist living and will never go back to the way life was before.
 We stand as living proof that simple living is completely achievable (and unique) to anyone who seeks it.

 Typically, I find that those who are generally interested in knowing more and take the time to ask the follow-up questions are drawn to the principles of a minimalist lifestyle.
 After all, it offers almost everything our heart has been asking for all along.